cyyyyy98/cyyyyy98/README.md

 # Hi there! 👋 I'm Ying Cui

 ## About Me 👩🏻
-I'm a passionate data analyst with expertise in RStudio, MySQL, and Tableau.
+I'm a passionate data analyst with expertise in R, MySQL, Excel, and Tableau.
 My goal is to derive meaningful insights from data to drive informed decision-making.

 ## 🔧 Skills
 - R